 Years ago, I was introduced to a metaphor that likened life to cross stitch.
-All we can see are the messes – the junk on the back piece of the cross stitch with its zigggy-zaggy lines and knots and tangles and loose ends is our life.
+All we can see are the messes – the junk on the back piece of the cross stitch with its zigggy-zaggy lines and knots and tangles and loose ends that is our life.

 This is the image I hold on to when things are not going so well.
 I tell myself that even though things look really messy from where I sit, my god has the perspective to see something perfect coming together.